Make a big impact on climate change conversation in D.C.

 CATW focuses on CCL, our history and methods for generating political will.

 Our lobby training webinars are an outstanding supplement to our CATW.
 They focus on how to have effective lobby meetings with Congress.
-These webinars are offered live through CCU (Citizens’ Climate University) and will also be available as a recording or podcast.
-We will announce the dates of the trainings once they are scheduled.
+These trainings are offered as live webinars and also available as videos/podcasts afterwards.
+For the full schedule and links to the trainings visit the Preparing For Lobby Day training page.

 What is the difference between the Climate Advocate Training Workshop (CATW) and the Online Climate Advocate Training (OCAT)?